vfarcic/vfarcic.github.io/ms-workshop/README.md

 Viktor Farcic is a Senior Consultant at CloudBees.

-He coded using plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
+He coded using a plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
 His current favorites are **Scala** and **JavaScript** even though most of his office hours are spent with **Java**.

 His big passions are Microservices, Continuous Deployment and Test-Driven Development (TDD).

 He often speaks at community gatherings and conferences.

-He wrote "Test-Driven Java Development" book published by Packt Publishing and is currently writing "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices".
+He wrote "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices" and ""Test-Driven Java Development" books.

 Contact Details: